Jimsparkle/AI_Starwars_X-wing/README.md

 Model developed using Tensorflow.

+This repo is cross-post in STEEMIT platform by author Jimsparkle

 ### TL;DR
 The AI has been provided with only 1 hour of video of actual game play together with the corresponding keypress, and trains by tensorflow for 8 hours to pilot a X-Wing just by itself.